rust-lang/rustc-dev-guide/src/backend/backend-agnostic.md

 }
 ```

-However, the two most important structures `CodegenCx` and `Builder` are not
+However, the two most important structures,
+`CodegenCx` and `Builder`,
-defined in the backend-agnostic code.
+are not defined in the backend-agnostic code.
-Indeed, their content is highly specific
+Indeed, their content is highly specific to the backend,
-of the backend and it makes more sense to leave their definition to the backend
+and it makes more sense to leave their definition to the backend
 implementor than to allow just a narrow spot via a generic field for the
 backend's context.